corona-warn-app/cwa-app-android/docs/architecture-overview.md

 # Architecture Corona Warn App Mobile Client - Android

 This document outlines the architecture of the CWA mobile client.
-It not necessarily reflects the current implementation status in this repository and will be enriched in the future, as development is ongoing.
+It does not necessarily reflect the current implementation status in this repository and will be enriched in the future, as development is ongoing.

 ## Overview
-The Corona Warn App Client ("CWA-Client") is a native mobile phone application developed for the mobile platforms iOS and Android.
-The CWA-Client is embedded into the overall Corona Warn App EcoSystem.
-(For an end to end overview please refer to the [Solution Architecture Overview](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md))
+The Corona-Warn-App Client ("CWA-Client") is a native mobile phone application developed for the mobile platforms iOS and Android.
+The CWA-Client is embedded into the common Corona-Warn-App ecoystem.
+(For an end-to-end overview please refer to the [Solution Architecture Overview](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md))

 The key functionality of the CWA-Client is divided into the following pillars:
-1. Exposure Tracing Management: The reliable activation as well as configuration management of the Mobile OS Exposure Notification Tracing functionality.
+1. Exposure Tracing Management: Reliable activation as well as configuration management of the Mobile OS Exposure Notification Tracing functionality.

-2. Exposure Risk Level Calculation: The calculation of the exposure risk level using the detected exposure events as well as the exposure risk configuration data.
+2. Exposure Risk Level Calculation: Calculation of the exposure risk level using the detected exposure events as well as the exposure risk configuration data.

 3. Test Result Access: Access COVID-19 test results using a Test-GUID or a TeleTAN.